EvolBioInf/biobox/README.md

 programs in the biobox are written in [Go](https://go.dev) using [literate programming](https://www-cs-faculty.stanford.edu/~knuth/lp.html), a style of programming that emphasizes readability.
-The documentation of the package is [here](https://owncloud.gwdg.de/index.php/s/IbVmZ0TKfeGKvU5).
+If you are interested to see what this looks like, click [here](https://owncloud.gwdg.de/index.php/s/IbVmZ0TKfeGKvU5).
 ## Author
 [Bernhard Haubold](http://guanine.evolbio.mpg.de/), `haubold@evolbio.mpg.de`
 ## Windows/Ubuntu